Reflects Australian immigration law as at 1 September 2018.

 - If your sponsor has died.

-If the above circumstances do not apply to you it might be possible to apply for another visa which might permit you to remain in Australia.
 You should seek legal advice as soon as possible if your relationship has broken down.

 There are several ways you can tell the Department about the change in your circumstances: